SylvinIsamaza/django-auth/README.md

 6.after registering your application navigate to your application and then client credentials  and create the credentials

-add the following into the .env
+7.add the following into the .env

-SECRET_KEY = '{your application secret key given when creating django project}' AZURE_CLIENT_ID= '{azure client id from microsoft azure}' AZURE_SECRET= '{secret from microsoft azure}' AZURE_KEY= 'login.microsoftonline.com/{your tenant id from microsoft azure}' AZURE_TENANT_ID='{tenant id from microsoft azure}' TOKEN_EXPIRE_TIME={time you want your token to expire in minutes}
+SECRET_KEY = '{your application secret key given when creating django project}'

+AZURE_CLIENT_ID= '{azure client id from microsoft azure}'

+AZURE_SECRET= '{secret from microsoft azure}'

+AZURE_KEY= 'login.microsoftonline.com/{your tenant id from microsoft azure}'

+AZURE_TENANT_ID='{tenant id from microsoft azure}'

+TOKEN_EXPIRE_TIME={time you want your token to expire in minutes}

+TOKEN_SECRET='{your jwt token secret}'

-4.To run the application go to terminal and type python manage.py runserver
+8.To run the application go to terminal and type python manage.py runserver